 Stories like these have been told for many years, even more so in the past two decades with the rising tide of the luxury watch industry as a whole.
 In turn, these captivating tellings have given rise to the widespread belief that Swiss timepieces, most specifically Rolex watches, will explode in value after purchase.

-The specific Rolex models that become positive “investments” are generally few and far in between.
-Nevertheless, by analyzing the shared characteristics between them, we can attempt to surmise which of today’s sleepers can become tomorrow’s superstars.
+The specific Rolex models that become successful “investments” are generally few and far in between.
+Nevertheless, by analyzing the shared characteristics between some of them, we can attempt to surmise which of today’s sleepers can become tomorrow’s superstars.

 Keep scrolling to see which Rolex watches may just turn into the investment of a lifetime.